19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds.md

 # Backgrounds
 Your background represents what your character did prior to becoming an adventurer.

+Mechanically, this let's you choose one [Favored Ability](Favored%20Ability.md) associated with your background.
+## Flavor
 It can be whatever you want.
-It does not provide any combat benefits, but it does determine what knowledge your character would have in the world.
+It does not provide any additional benefits, but it does determine what knowledge your character would have in the world.
 A scholar would know a lot about history, while a street kid would know who the power players in the undercity are.

-Backgrounds, by default, do not provide [Advantage](../Game%20Procedures/Dice%20Rolls/Advantage.md) on any [Checks](../Game%20Procedures/Check.md).
-They are only used for determining what knowledge of the world your PC would have, and help the player decide how they should roleplay the character.
-You choose [Ability Scores](Chosen%20Statistics/Ability%20Scores.md) to determine mechanical benefits.
+Backgrounds do not provide [Advantage](../Game%20Procedures/Dice%20Rolls/Advantage.md) on any [Checks](../Game%20Procedures/Check.md).
+They are only used for determining what knowledge of the world your PC would have and your [Favored Ability](Favored%20Ability.md).

 Feel free to choose one, roll on a table, or make a custom background with your referee’s blessing.
 ## Example Table